 Arriving in India and at SAU, the actual day counts from today

 I came to India for the first time in the monsoon of 2012 i.e. 29th of July 2012.
 On the day I arrived at Indira Gandhi International Airport, I realized the infrastructure that India has.
 I took a trolley at the airport and moved to the nearest station where I could find the taxi or auto.
 I took the taxi and moved to the place called Dwaraka Sector 13 where one of my friends was staying for a few months.
 On the first day, I could not find anything different than Nepal except the Indira Gandhi International Airport and the wider roads.
 Two days later, I experienced the Delhi Metro while I was coming to the University.
-“Agala Station is Race Course.
+“Agala Station Race Course Hai.
 Darbaja Baai Taraf Se Khulegi.
 Kripaya Sabdhani Se Utare.”
-This is what this new form of means of transport said to me which was introduced in Delhi some years back.
+(The next station is Race Course, the doors will open at the left) This is what this new form of means of transport said to me which was introduced in Delhi some years back.

 At the University